 The Cancer Appetite and Rehabilitation Clinic focuses on patients with loss of appetite and weight.

-Palliative care is an approach to patient care that can be integrated with curative therapies at any point from diagnosis to survivorship or end of life care.
-Palliative care services include palliative chemotherapy, radiation therapy and surgery as well as psychological counseling, art therapy and support groups for patients and families.
+Palliative care provides physical, emotional and spiritual care that can enhance your quality of life.
+It can be used to complement traditional cancer therapies or when curative therapies are no longer an option.
+Services include palliative chemotherapy, radiation therapy and surgery, as well as psychological counseling, art therapy and support groups for patients and families.

 Penn Home Care and Hospice Services

-Penn Medicine offers a full range of “at home” health care services, including specialized therapies and medications, for patients with cancer and cancer-related conditions.
+Penn Medicine offers a full range of at-home health care services, including specialized therapies and medications, for patients with cancer and cancer-related conditions.